kdhttps/agama-otp/README.md

 # Gluu Agama TOTP Project

 Welcome to the [https://github.com/kdhttps/agama-otp](https://github.com/kdhttps/agama-otp) project.
 This project is governed by Gluu and published under an Apache 2.0 license.
-It provides various flows to password authenticate a person.

 Use this project to add user authentication with OTOP(Time-based One-time Passwords) 2-factor authentication.